 ‘To lose weight’ — this item has always been present in my New Year’s resolution every year since I started working.
-But I have never given it much effort until last year when it got worse.
+But I have never given it much effort until last year when I reached an all-time-high in the weighing scale.
 I’ll share below what I did to lose 14 lbs in a span of 5 months.

 This was supposed to be a vlog, but tbh, I may have gained the 14lbs back before I even finish that vlog.

-BACKGROUND STORY: I grew up as a thin girl and I was never bothered by my weight because despite eating a lot, I regularly trained for volleyball (until 2015) and my metabolism was still at it’s peak.
+BACKGROUND STORY: I was a thin girl growing up and I was never bothered by my weight because despite eating a lot, I regularly trained for volleyball (until 2015) and my metabolism was still at its peak.
 So, my weight was the least of my concerns then.

 Fast forward to 2016 – 2017, I moved to a new job where wide-range of pantry food and drinks are all free!
 So, imagine my amazement!

-Picture this, my normal breakfast was 2 tetra pack of Choc-O (because that’s what it takes to fill an entire glass) and then a bowl of Koko Crunch with milk, normal lunch meal, snacks in between then 2 tetra pack of Choc-O again then dinner at home.
-Not to mention, the random cravings for fast food.
-Of course, it wasn’t my daily routine but you get the idea why I probably got fat in a span of 12 months or less.
+My typical breakfast was 2 tetra pack of Choc-O (because that’s what it takes to fill an entire glass) and then a bowl of Koko Crunch with milk, then I will have a normal lunch meal (rice + viand), snacks in between, sometimes 2 tetra pack of Choc-O again for merienda then dinner at home.
+Not to mention, the random cravings for fast food, milk tea or ice cream.
+It wasn’t my daily routine but you get the idea why I probably got fat in a year or so.

 I was in denial that I was fat.
-Whenever I looked in the mirror, I think I look fine but I don’t feel fine.
+Whenever I looked in the mirror, I think I looked fine but I honestly don’t feel fine.
 My clothes were getting tighter and I felt a lot of things going on in my body.
 My pimples were breaking out and I started getting irregular menstruation.
 I thought it’s just my hormones.
-But then, my sister noticed that I started getting stretch marks on my tummy and I have a hump below my nape.
+But then my sister noticed that I started getting stretch marks on my tummy and noticed a buffalo hump below my nape.
 My mom and sister (both doctors) suggested it could be something serious and I should have it checked.

 It was towards the end of September 2017, when I decided to do something about it.